vamshi2802/WeatherApp/README.md

 python manage.py test

-To deploy the API on AWS, follow these three steps:
+To deploy the API on AWS, follow these steps:

 1.Deploy the Django API using AWS EC2 and the database with Amazon Relational Database Service (RDS).

 2.Utilize AWS S3 to store data.

 3.Schedule data ingestion with AWS EC2 by creating a cron job and store the ingested data in the RDS database.